 One of the biggest issues that divorcing couples with children may face is "who gets the kids?"
 In Chicago and the rest of Illinois, it's not always a clear cut answer.
 One thing that is clear, however, is that the best interest of a child will form the basis for determining child custody.
 Some of the factors a court looks at are the parents' wishes, the relationship a parent has with the children, how much the child is used to the community where she is already living, the physical and mental health of the child and custodians, any history or threat of abuse by a parent, and the child's wishes.

 Illinois requires that parents take a court-appointed parenting education program, as well.
 There are only two programs authorized by the Circuit Court of Cook County.
 One is online and the other in person, although the court may require a parent to attend the in-person program.

 The next question when children are involved is whether child support payments will need to be paid by the non-custodial parent (and if so, how much).
 Child support is money paid by a former spouse to the other for a child's health and education, among other things.
 The minimum amount paid is based on a percentage determined by Illinois state law.
 The guidelines given by that law range from 20% to 50% of the spouse's income, depending on the number of children.
 Courts have the right to modify the amount of child support based on a number of factors similar to those listed above for spousal support and dividing property.

 Divorces are often emotional and challenging times, and the laws involved are not always straightforward.
 An experienced local family law attorney may be able to provide you with helpful advice, counsel, and options that are specific to your particular circumstances.
-Contact a local attorney for a free case review to get started.
+Contact an experienced Illinois divorce attorney today.

 Contact a qualified attorney.